So you've got a degree? Bravo. So does everyone else. Now the serious business of making yourself employable begins.

 Did we mention that competition for training contracts and pupillages is fierce?

 Did we mention that competition for training contracts and pupillages is fierce?
-To win one you will need not just an excellent academic record, but a stash of experiences to prove you have the ability to dive into the professional world with greater confidence than your rivals.
-Applying directly out of university with one or two interesting extracurricular experiences under your belt works for some.
-However, our research has shown that an increasing number of those entering the profession made an effort to gain substantive life experience before starting to make applications.
-It's no bad thing if you've already taken several steps up the career ladder by the time you start a traineeship or pupillage.
+Well it is.
+To get one you will need not just an excellent academic record, but the experiences to prove you can plunge into the professional world more deftly than your rivals.
+Applying directly out of university with one or two extracurricular experiences under your belt works for some, but our research has shown that a lot of successful candidates have done a fair bit more than that.
+And it's no bad thing if you've already taken several steps up the career ladder by the time you start a traineeship or pupillage.

 How impressive is your degree?